West Valley Mega Site

 Full hyperscale deployment with optional prime power (gas + BESS) and microgrid capabilities

-Datacenter water intensity is materially below historic agricultural use in the area.
+Data center water intensity is materially below historic agricultural use in the area, particularly where closed-loop, hybrid, or low-water cooling strategies are implemented.

 Air-Cooled Systems